Your tax-free personal allowance starts to be withdrawn when your income exceeds £100,000

 How are dentist tax rates at 75.95% for dentists with a limited company?

-The tax strategy for any dentist with their own company is always to extract the funds as a low directors salary below the personal allowance and dividends for all the rest.
-Dividend income is taxed at a personal tax rate of 32.5%.
-Because dividends can not be deducted from the profits of a company, 19% corporation tax is paid on the profits before paying a dividend.
-With the interaction of the personal allowance withdrawal, the true rate is a staggering 75.95%
+For a dentist with a company, the usual tax strategy is to extract funds as a director’s salary below the personal allowance and dividend for the rest.
+Dividends over £50,000 are taxed at 32.5%.
+Before paying a dividend, corporation tax is paid on the company profits.
+With the interaction of the personal allowance withdrawal, the true tax rate is a staggering 75.95%

-Many dentists from a company to save tax.
-As this example highlights the interaction of personal and corporate taxes, they can often end up paying tax on their earnings at rates higher than if they were employed or self-employed.
+Many dentists form a company to save tax.
+This example highlights how you can end up paying tax at rates higher than if you were employed or self-employed.

 What can I do about it?